Community Service and Service Learning

 The CSU defines Service Learning (aka community Service Learning) as "academic study linked to community service through structured reflection so that each reinforces the other."
 Courses with a Service Learning (SL) component are designed to teach critical thinking and problem solving as they relate to the real world and the shaping of social policy.
 SL courses use hands-on experiences in the community to facilitate mastery of the subject matter and a sense of civic responsibility.
-To find out what SL courses you can take, contact Michael Briand at email@example.com or 530-898-5486.
+To find out what SL courses you can take, contact the Office of Civic Engagement at firstname.lastname@example.org or 530-898-5486.
 For Service and Civic Learning opportunities visit the Civic Engagement website http://www.csuchico.edu/civic.

 Why get involved?